 Swelling, also called edema, is one of the most common symptoms experienced after a knee surgery.
-While it can cause discomfort and pain, swelling can also lead to more serious issues if left unchecked.
+While it can contribute to discomfort and pain, swelling can also lead to more serious issues if left unchecked.
 Swelling can limit mobility of the knee and cause the surrounding muscles to be ineffective.
-A November 2010 study published in the "Archives of Physical Medicine and Rehabilitation" found that the quadriceps -- the thigh muscles that power straightening of the leg at the knee -- are 83 percent less effective when the knee is swollen.
-Thus, managing knee swelling is crucial to ensuring a successful recovery.
+Thus, managing knee swelling is crucial to ensuring a successful knee surgery recovery.

 Icing and Compression